 1. Eligibility for Promotion: Promotions will be awarded by the Board of Trustees upon the recommendation of the President with the advice of the Provost and the Faculty Development Committee.
-The promotion guidelines given below are simple guides for education and years of service that do not automatically prevent or guarantee appointments to a certain rank.
+The promotion guidelines below are simple guides for education and years of service that do not automatically prevent or guarantee appointments to a certain rank.
 Promotion will be a matter of individual consideration on a case-by-case basis.
 Promotion will be based on classroom performance or effective librarianship and experience, professional growth, and service to the University and the surrounding community.

 1. Assistant Professor: A faculty member, hired at the instructor level, who completes the earned doctorate or appropriate terminal degree may apply for promotion to the rank of assistant professor.

 2. Associate Professor: A faculty member hired at Limestone as an assistant professor or promoted from the rank of instructor to assistant professor must serve five (5) years at Limestone University at the rank of assistant professor before he/she will be eligible to apply for promotion to the rank of associate professor.
-Promotion to the rank of associate professor requires holding the terminal degree.
+Promotion to the rank of associate professor requires holding a terminal degree.

 3. Professor: A faculty member hired at Limestone as an associate professor or promoted from the rank of assistant professor to associate professor must serve four (4) years at the University at the rank of associate professor before he/she will be eligible to apply for promotion to the rank of professor.
 In addition, to be eligible for promotion to professor, the faculty member must be tenured (except in exceptional cases such as a declared state of financial exigency).
 For promotion to the rank of professor, the faculty member should show high distinction in teaching or effective librarianship and leadership.
-As a model for junior colleagues, he/she should demonstrate outstanding commitment and responsibility to the stated goals of the University and to the achievements which are the marks of professional merit.
+As a model for junior colleagues, he/she should demonstrate outstanding commitment and responsibility to the University's stated goals and to the achievements which are the marks of professional merit.

 4. Additional Criteria: Teaching effectiveness (for library faculty, this will be Effective Librarianship as defined in the Evaluation of Faculty Section) will be considered a necessary condition for promotion, pay raises, and tenure.
 Thus, no faculty member who is not strong in teaching or effective librarianship, regardless of how well he/she rates in other criteria, will be considered for promotion, pay raises, or tenure.
-In decisions involving advancement to the upper ranks (associate professor and professor), the evaluation will include in particular the following criteria, in addition to teaching effectiveness or effective librarianship:
+In decisions involving advancement to the upper ranks (associate professor and professor), the evaluation will include the following criteria, in addition to teaching effectiveness or effective librarianship:

 5. These criteria are to underline the professional integrity of the faculty.
-Although Limestone is a teaching institution, not a research institution, it is in the best interest of the University to recognize for the advanced ranks only those who are in the fullest possible way seeking professional growth and fulfilling professional responsibilities.
+Although Limestone is a teaching institution, not a research institution, it is in the best interest of the University to recognize for the advanced ranks only those who are, in the fullest possible way, seeking professional growth and fulfilling professional responsibilities.

 2. Eligibility for Tenure